|Nutritional Guidelines (per serving)|

 Tequila and iced tea come together in a fantastic and simple cocktail from Patron Tequila.
 The Jalisco high tea recipe is filled with flavor and is a refreshing adult beverage for any occasion or party.

 This iced tea cocktail includes a fantastic array of flavors.
-You have the slight oakiness of a reposado tequila, the invigorating taste of lemon verbena tea, and a kiss of sweet cherries from an impressive Danish liqueur.
+You have the slight oakiness of reposado tequila, the invigorating taste of lemon verbena tea, and a kiss of sweet cherries from an impressive Danish liqueur.
 When combined, these flavors are a delight on the palate.
+As an extra bonus, it's incredibly easy to mix up and can be transformed into a pitcher drink for a summer party.

 Make Lemon Verbena Tea